-5.11.
+5.10.
 Voice allocation modes

-When a note is triggered the PolyBrute can play as many as six voices on a single key.
+When a note is triggered the PolyBrute 12 can play as many as twelve voices on a single key.
 The Voice allocation modes let you define this response for each patch.
-They are accessed by holding [Settings] and pressing one of the Voice mode buttons [p.38].
+They are accessed by holding [Settings] and pressing one of the Voice mode buttons [p.40].

-The page you'll see depends on the Polyphony mode for the current zone: Poly mode takes you to the Poly Allocation page; Unison or Mono mode takes you to the Uni/Mono Allocation page.
+The page you'll see depends on the Polyphony mode for the current zone: Poly mode takes you to the Poly Allocation page [p.47]; Unison or Mono mode takes you to the Uni/Mono Allocation page [p.48].
 All options are described in the following sections.

-5.11.1.
+5.10.1.
 Polyphonic allocation